 As the COVID-19 pandemic sweeps the nation, we are faced with uncertain times ahead.
-Schools are temporarily closed, college students have been sent home early, and most non-essential employees are being urged to work from home for the time being.
+Schools are going remote, college students may be living at home, and most non-essential employees are continuing to work from home.
 Though we’re already longing for social distancing to end, it’s important to remain calm and try to keep a clear head during these trying times.
 Here are some helpful tips to keep yourself and your family well.

 Don’t forget to exercise